TomasKopunec/comp0101-ief/README.md

      ```
      ./run.sh new_carbon1
      ```
- - For instruction on how to write Impl files and the available model check the official Impact Engine Framework documentation : https://if.greensoftware.foundation/major-concepts/
+ - For instruction on how to write Impl files and the available model check the [official Impact Engine Framework documentation](https://if.greensoftware.foundation/major-concepts).

 ## Running the Dockerized Version